While we monitor all coronavirus developments, we also want to remind you to take care of yourself AND your furry friends.

 As adoptions slow down, we will inevitably run out of room for these animals.
 To help care for these animals, we are putting out an emergency call for foster parents and have stopped accepting owner surrender pets to free up much needed space.

-Currently, we have an urgent need for collapsible wire kennels, leashes, and collars to be sent home with these pets as they go to foster.
 We have always provided for the needs of pets as they enter foster care to ensure any person who wants to open their home to an animal is able to do so.
-We will now need help from community in order to safely transition many more animals into foster homes.
+We will now need support from the community in order to safely transition many more animals into foster homes.

 Additionally, we strive to be a resource for our community and those who may be experiencing unexpected pet needs.
-Our Pet Resource Center is asking for donations of dog food, cat food, litter, litter boxes, small animal food and small animal bedding in order to help ease the burden for those who can’t find needed pet items or can no longer afford them due to loss of wages or emergency purchases.
+Our Pet Resource Center is asking for donations of wet and dry pet food, litter, litter boxes, small animal food and small animal bedding in order to help ease the burden for those who can’t find needed pet items or can no longer afford them due to loss of wages or emergency purchases.
 If you need assistance from our Pet Resource Center call 865-363-6702 or email firstname.lastname@example.org.

 Thank you for your support in these unsure times.
 Together, we will continue to care for the most vulnerable pets in Knox County and our community as a whole.